 Wednesday it was Christmas at Chez Us.
 I came home to find the best package that only a “foodie” could love.
 It was bursting at the seams with fresh morels, ramps, the famed Black Garlic that everyone is a twitter about, an assortment of dried mushrooms, olive oil from Italy, an avocado oil, balsamic cream, a lime juice and two Earthy Delight t-shirts.
 I was grinning ear to ear and my mind was racing with ideas of how we would be consuming all of this joy!
 This was definitely the best package we have received in a very long time!!

 The first dish we created was using some of the very fresh and fragrant morels as well as the ramps.
-Neither of us have never eaten ramps, so I was pretty excited to cook with them – I loved their slightly green and garlicky scent.
+Neither of us has eaten ramps, so I was pretty excited to cook with them – I loved their slightly green and garlicky scent.
 As well I have eaten morels a few times, mostly in Europe, this was the first time I worked with them.
 Morels are NOT your ordinary mushrooms – they are meaty and earthy and very flavorful.
 I found their texture interesting as they were rather woody when I started out.
 I did enjoy their mossy and earthy scent.
 I did not want this dish to be overwhelming with other ingredients – I wanted these *stars* to shine.
 This particular dish was just perfect.
 The combination of the ramps and the earthy morels went very well with the beef and red wine.
 To continue with keeping the meal simple as to not take away from the star ingredients, I served a lightly sauteed zucchini which I sprinkled some truffle sea salt on.
 The entire meal was elegant but not stuffy …. just good home cooking!

 I bet you cannot wait to see what else we have planned for the rest of the bounty!

-Recipe: Flap Steak with Morels & Ramps and a red wine demi glaze
+Flap Steak with Morels & Ramps and a red wine demi glaze

 1 lb flap steak